 After submitting the Application for Informal Probate, the executor will be required to deliver a notice of their application to any of the decedent’s active personal representatives and interested parties that requested notification of the will’s probate.

-If five days have passed since the decedent’s death and the application is approved, the court will execute and issue a Statement of Informal Probate and Letters Testamentary to open probate and authorize the executor to administer the estate.
+If five days have passed since the decedent’s death, and if the application is approved, the court will execute and issue a Statement of Informal Probate and Letters Testamentary to open probate and authorize the executor to administer the estate.

 Notice of Appointment